leapon/boot-starter/README.md

 # boot-starter

-A starter project for clojure project using Boot
+A starter project for clojure using Boot

 ## Usage